Tenrys/csgo_richpresence/README.md

 ## Discord Rich Presence support for Counter-Strike: Global Offensive!

-Written in Python 3.6.4, using a [Discord RPC module](https://github.com/DerpyChap/PyDiscordRPC) and the [game state integration system](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration) that CS:GO uses.
+Written in Python 3.6.4, using [PyDiscordRPC](https://github.com/DerpyChap/PyDiscordRPC), [infi.systray](https://github.com/Infinidat/infi.systray), [win10toast](https://github.com/jithurjacob/Windows-10-Toast-Notifications) and the [game state integration system](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration) that CS:GO uses.

 The installer uses [PyVDF](https://github.com/amreuland/PyVDF). `distribute.bat` makes use of pyinstaller.

 ### Notice: This program is completely safe and won't get you banned.
+Windows SmartScreen will probably throw you off trying to run my .exe, but it's all good.

 # How does it work?